mihaelsegulja/marx-weather-station/README.md

 # Marx Weather Station

 **MARX: Weather Station** is an IoT project for monitoring air quality using an ESP32 and BME680 sensor.
-It collects sensor data, sends it via MQTT to a backend service, stores it in a SQL Server database, and allows data visualization for a given time period.
+It collects sensor data, sends it via MQTT to a backend service, stores it in a SQL Server database, and visualizes data for a given time period.

 ## Project structure